brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-brandon-shimoda.md

       Asymptote (2011-2019), she works as an Assistant Professor at the University of Cincinnati.
   - person: angel-dominguez
-    event_bio: Angel Dominguez is a Latinx poet and artist of Yucatec Maya descent, born in Hollywood and raised in Van Nuys, CA by their immigrant family.
-      They’re the author of RoseSunWater (Operating System, 2020) and Black Lavender Milk (Timeless, Infinite Light, 2015).
-Their third book, DESGRACIADO (the collected letters) is forthcoming from Nightboat Books in 2021.
-You can find Angel’s work online and in print in various publications.
-Angel lives in Bonny Doon, CA.
+    event_bio: Angel Dominguez has survived a 100 year flood, a close encounter with a bear, a fire, a second fire, and a lifetime of systemic racism.
+They will not go down without a fight.
+They're the author of ROSESUNWATER (The Operating system press, 2020) and Black Lavender Milk (Timeless, Infinite Light 2015).
+Their third book, DESGRACIADO (the collected letters) is forthcoming with Nightboat Books in 2021.
   - person: canisia-lubrin
     event_bio: Canisia Lubrin is a writer, critic, editor and teacher whose most recent book is The Dyzgrapxst (McClelland & Stewart, 2020).
 Her debut